The Light of the Divine Mother

 Master the Mind, And Know Eternal Bliss

 One must master the mind by the mind.
 We use a thorn to remove another thorn embedded in our foot.
 Then we throw both the thorns away.
 Similarly, we need to use our mind to transcend our likes and dislikes, to cultivate good qualities and wisdom.
-In this way, through the mind, we attain mental purity and then, ultimately, transcend the mind, realising our true nature.
+In this way, through the mind, we attain mental purity and then, ultimately, transcend the mind, realizing our true nature.

 Look upon all of creation as God and love and serve it.
 This will make us worthy of divine grace.
 Though it might be difficult to do so, we need to try.
 Let us do what we can.
 Even small gestures like a kind smile and forgiving others’ mistakes help.
 Such noble qualities will serve like a torch, illumining our path.
 Once our path is fully illumined, we will not mistake a rope for a snake or vice versa.
 We will see things as they truly are and be free of sorrow.